2010 OFFTRACK 8 day walk

 |Jason and Danny from Glen Innes Search and Rescue|

 Last anniversary, on a whim we walked one kilometre for each year of our marriage.
 Forty-one clicks, many on forest tracks, along mountain creeks, across a high meadow then a scramble up a cliff face to return.
 This forty-second year, we didn’t think we’d be so ambitious.
 Jude just had surgery on her hand to remove a fibrous growth, and to be frank, we weren’t in the greatest of shape having sat on our bums for months getting our first book ready to print.
-So I planned a series of short walks from a car camping base. (link to last year’s walk)
+So we planned a series of short walks from a car camping base. (link to last year’s walk)

 But our planned easy stretch snowballed into a full-on physical challenge when we opened the topographical map and saw our old route to an abandoned gold mine we’d discovered ten years earlier.
 Hmm, wondering what Cheery Tree Creek looks like today kept popping into our conversation as we drove into the mountains up the Gwidir Highway.
 We couldn’t help wondering whether the massive steel boiler taken to that remote location by bullock cart over a hundred years earlier was still at the head of the creek.

-Jude and I don’t always make rock solid decisions.
+We don’t always make rock solid decisions.
 Sometimes we just go with the flow and see how things develop and that’s what we did right up until we’d driven into the Gibraltar Range National Park and slept that night in the campsite.
 Next morning, while sorting meals on the park table and packing our rucksacks, Jude asked, “How many days.”
 And I answered, “Well, we could go down Raspberry Creek for a couple of days then back here to repack for jaunt somewhere else.”

-“I could wrap it,” she sort of whispered half in thought.
+“I could wrap it,” she sort of whispered, half in thought.

 When my eyes widened in disbelief she pulled a crepe bandage from our medical kit and showed me how effectively she could protect the wound.
 Now wilderness can be easy going in open forest like near the mine site, or conversely it can be a devil in wetter areas where vines and thick undergrowth thrive.
 With this in mind I perused the map and identified a new, shorter route to the gold mine, one across a high altitude plateau to the escarpment directly above Cheery Tree Creek.